fytinnovations/oc-helpdesk/index.md

  :timer_clock: Hurry Up !!! :tada: :confetti_ball: Use coupon code `RELIEF` for  Discount.
 Offer valid till 30th May 2020 [Install Now](https://octobercms.com/plugin/fytinnovations-helpdesk).  :tada:

 :::

+## About

+Helpdesk is an issue tracking system built to assist your customer support team.
+Helpdesk allows your customer to interactively engage with your support team by raising issues, commenting on it and receiving constant updates via email.
+We have built helpdesk keeping the industry requirements in mind, thus guaranteeing maximum customer satisfaction.

 ## Requirements